 Red beets are not only low in calories and fiber but also rich in iron.
 Therefore, beetroots are an excellent vegetarian alternative to the liver.

 Besides, beet can help especially women against iron deficiency.
-They lose about 500 ml iron per year through menstruation and therefore suffer from iron deficiency much more often than men, unfortunately (Weinberg 201040).
+They lose about 500 ml of iron annually through menstruation and suffer from iron deficiency much more often than men (Weinberg 201040).

 Furthermore, iron, like potassium, is a mineral that promotes blood circulation in the muscles and can thus increase athletic performance.